BIG-SA/BASH-Intro-2018/notes/1_bash.md

 1 - See if you can recreate these folders in your home folder (`~`).
 Create some in order, but for some of the others try creating folders/files in your home directory, then moving them to their correct location.
-After you have finished, try deleting the “Users” directory.
+After you have finished, try deleting the "temp" directory.

 ![Create Dir Structure](../images/1_bash_fig3_create_file_sys_hierarchy.png)